Polygon-free: Unconstrained Scene Text Detection with Box Annotations: Conclusion

 \section{Conclusion}

-In this paper, we present a simple but surprisingly effective and practical method termed SelfText Beyond Polygon~(SBP), which includes two components: Bounding Box Supervision~(BBS) and Dynamic Self-Training~(DST).
-The BBS with only bounding box annotation achieve almost the same performance as using expensive polygon annotation.
-The DST training with limited labeled data and unlabeled data to further reduce the data cost.
-The experiments showed that our method achieves almost the same performance as that of strong supervision while saving $70\%$ + data cost, which can provide a new perspective for weakly supervised text detection and save much money for the industry.
+In this paper, we present a simple but surprisingly effective and practical system termed Polygon-free, in which most existing polygon-based text detectors are trained with only upright bounding box annotations.
+The core contribution is to transfer knowledge from synthetic data to real data to enhance the supervision information via a skeleton attention segmentation network.
+The experiments showed that our method achieves almost the same performance as that of strong supervision while saving huge annotation cost~(\eg{$80\%$ + data cost on Total-Text}), which can provide a new perspective for weakly supervised text detection and save much money for for real-world application.